llaville/php-compatinfo-db/README.md

 * PHP 7.3.22
 * PHP 7.4.10

-Currently 108 extensions are referenced in the database.
+Currently, 108 extensions referenced in the database.

 For future versions, see the `CHANGELOG` file.